sglavoie/sglavoie.github.io/content/workflow/0037_systematic_reviews.md

 <img style="max-width: 462px" src="{static}/images/posts/0037_systematic_reviews/apple_reminders_daily_focus.png" alt="Apple Reminders: Daily focus lists" />
 </div>

 So in this case, everything being scheduled for today or that has been flagged manually will appear in the **Today** list.
 Anything else that has a deadline in the near future will appear in the **Scheduled** list.
-Then, I simply divide my set of "work in progress tasks" into work and personal and will drag and drop tasks from other lists/projects as needed to re-prioritize them.
+Then, I simply divide my set of _work in progress_ (**WIP**) tasks into work and personal and will drag and drop tasks from other lists/projects as needed to re-prioritize them.
+To avoid having a large list of items in the **WIP** lists, I use two separate lists to keep track of the **Next** actions: these are tasks that do not require immediate attention but used to be scheduled as being more urgent, since priorities will often need to shift under a set of constantly new circumstances.

+These tasks will be dragged out of other lists as needed -- either from the backlog of tasks or from the **WIP** tasks to declutter other lists.
+They will be prioritized as the **Next** actions to ensure that once the **WIP** is done, there is a continuity to the system.
+Just as with other lists, order matters, so that the most important tasks are at the top and the least important ones are at the bottom.
+This is a simple way to ensure that the most important tasks are always visible and that the least important ones are not forgotten.

 ---